At a Glance

 The Independent Stalking Advocacy Caseworker (ISAC) is required to provide a high-quality service, managing a caseload of high-risk domestic abuse victims experiencing stalking from an ex-intimate partner.
 They will support victims of stalking using evidence-based methods in order to identify risk, stalking typology and support needs.
 ISACs provide practical guidance and safety advice to those experiencing elements of harassment and stalking, referring to relevant agencies when required and participating in the Multi-agency Risk Assessment Conference (MARAC) process.
 ISACs may also assist with awareness-raising campaigns, training and events.

-If you are self-driven, conscientious, hardworking with lots of ambition we would love to hear from you.
+If you are self-driven, conscientious, hardworking with lots of ambition, we would love to hear from you.

-Important information for all positions:
+Important information for all positions

 Black Country Women’s Aid is committed to safeguarding and promoting the welfare of vulnerable adults, children and young people and expects all staff and volunteers to share this commitment.
 All posts are subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975.
 It will be necessary for an enhanced disclosure to be made to the Disclosure and Barring Service for details of any previous criminal convictions.
 Occupational Requirement under Schedule 9 (part 1) of the Equality Act 2010 applies.
 The post holder must be female.

-As a responsible employer we adhere to safer recruitment practice and all our employees are subject to the following recruitment checks:
+As a responsible employer, we adhere to safer recruitment practice and all our employees are subject to the following recruitment checks:

-- DBS checks at the relevant level
+DBS All positions are subject to DBS checks at the relevant level.

 Contact Detail: